 The following data are produced using iCite:

 The Relative Citation Ratio is a new metric developed within the Office of Portfolio Analysis (OPA) that represents a citation-based measure of scientific influence of one or more articles.
 It is calculated as the cites/year of each paper, normalized to the citations per year received by NIH-funded papers in the same field and year.
-A paper with an RCR of 1.0 has received the same number of cites/year as the median NIH-funded paper in its field, while a paper with an RCR of 2.0 has received twice as many cites/year as the median NIH-funded paper in its field.
+This benchmarking process, performed with quantile regression, ensures that a paper with an RCR of 1.0 has received the same number of cites/year as the median NIH-funded paper in its field, while a paper with an RCR of 2.0 has received twice as many cites/year as the median NIH-funded paper in its field.
 The displayed values are the average and standard deviation of the papers in the group along with the median.

 iCite is limited to analyzing only articles that appear in PubMed; users upload the PubMed IDs for articles within the analysis group of interest (articles identified from either SPIRES or PubMed searches).
+The citation database powering iCite is generated from a number of sources, including CrossRef, MedLine, PubMed Central, and Entrez.
 At present, only PubMed citations are included, so citations appearing from journals outside PubMed are not counted. iCite allows for the analysis of just one group of articles or for the comparison of two separate groups as appropriate.

 Once the data have been processed, two summaries appear on screen: a table with summary data, and graphs with a year-by-year breakdown.